 (ii) You’ll earn a degree

-You will not only acquire the language through intensive studies, but you’ll also receive a University degree at the end of the course.
+You will acquire the language through intensive studies.
+And you’ll also receive a University degree at the end of the course.

 (iii) You will learn more than Just languages

-Most universities actively encourage students to participate in a wide range of conferences, discussions, cultural programs, seminars, workshops, events to enhance knowledge in the field of languages.
+Most universities actively encourage students to participate in a wide range of conferences, discussions, cultural programs, seminars, workshops, and events to enhance their knowledge of languages.

-Many universities such as JNU, BHU, DU, EFLU, Pune University, MU, etc. has had a long tradition of inviting internationally reputed scholars, intellectuals, eminent researchers, visiting and guest faculty for public lectures, seminars and conferences to address the students on research methodology and state of research in the field of languages.
+Many universities such as JNU, BHU, DU, EFLU, Pune University, MU, etc., have had a long tradition of inviting internationally reputed scholars, intellectuals, eminent researchers, and visiting faculty for public lectures, seminars, and conferences.

 (v) Exchange programs and Scholarships

-Several Indian Universities currently has Memorandum of Understanding with leading foreign universities across the globe for cultural exchange programs and scholarships for students.
-Apart from the university-based award, the Government of India also offers a wide range of scholarship to meritorious students.
+Several Indian Universities currently have a Memorandum of Understanding with leading foreign universities worldwide for students’ cultural exchange programs and scholarships.

 1) Admission is difficult